 I’m sitting here with the biggest smile on my face while writing this blog post… literally, it’s ear-to-ear.
-I think I’m more excited sharing our pregnancy news than I am discussing food and shoes — and that’s saying a lot!
+I think I’m more excited about sharing our pregnancy news than I am discussing food and shoes — and that’s saying a lot!
 But jokes aside, the past few months have been quite the interesting ones and, in case you missed it on social media, yes, we’re expecting!

-We announced our pregnancy on New Year’s Day to such excitement and positivity, it has been overwhelmingly heartwarming.
+We announced our pregnancy on New Year’s Day to such excitement and positivity, and it has been overwhelmingly heartwarming.
 So many of you are just as excited as we are.
 We were so worried about the accuracy of the drug test that we used to see whether I was pregnant, that we forgot to appreciate how truly special the moment would be.
 And it was.
 The test was positive, (like I secretly knew it would be), and I don’t think we’ve ever been happier.
-We were flooded with questions, well wishes and advice, which during the height of my nausea and fatigue couldn’t have come at a better time.
-Seriously, you guys kept me going and in a great frame of mind and for that, a million thank you’s.
+We were flooded with questions, well wishes, and advice, which during the height of my nausea and fatigue couldn’t have come at a better time.
+Seriously, you guys kept me going, and in a high frame of mind, and for that, a million thank you’s.
 It has meant so much!

 We’re finally out of the dreaded first trimester – hallelujah! – and looking back, I’m quite proud I got through it without succumbing to too much preggo mama drama.
 I wanted to share some of the ups and downs based on the questions I was asked most frequently.
 For anyone who has been there before, I’m sure you can relate… and for any of you curious future moms-to-be, here is it told to you from 100% real point of view.

 How far along are you?
 When are you due?